sirredbeard/awesome-wsl/README.md

 #### WSL Programming

 Every developer has a unique workflow.
 Windows and WSL enable developers to carefully customize their setup for their unique workflow.
-The following are different developers' approaches to creating their development enviroment using WSL:
+The following are different developers' approaches to creating their development environments using WSL:

-* [Epic Development Environment Using Windows Subsystem for Linux](https://medium.com/@johnwoodruff91/epic-dev-environment-with-wsl-dc81e234ae61) - One developers approach to their development enviroment using WSL.
+* [Epic Development Environment Using Windows Subsystem for Linux](https://medium.com/@johnwoodruff91/epic-dev-environment-with-wsl-dc81e234ae61) - One developer's approach to their development environment using WSL.
 * [Setting Up a Programming Environment via Windows 10 Bash](https://www.cs.odu.edu/~zeil/FAQs/Public/win10Bash/) - From the computer science department at Old Dominion University.
 * [Using WSL and MobaXterm to Create a Linux Dev Environment on Windows](https://nickjanetakis.com/blog/using-wsl-and-mobaxterm-to-create-a-linux-dev-environment-on-windows) - Another developer's approach using the third-party terminal MobaXterm.
 * [Setting up my WSL Environment - Azure CLI, Docker and .NET](http://tattoocoder.com/setting-up-my-wsl-environment-azure-cli-docker-and-net/)